portingle/slf4jtesting/README.md

 }
 ```

-### Console output suppression
+### Locally configurabe console output & logging suppression

+Logging in tests can be controlled on a test by test basis without classpath fun and games.

-It is possible to suppress the console logging of expected lines.
+It is also possible to selectively suppress the console logging using regular expressions.
+This is particularly useful
+on those occasions where you want console logging turned on in a test (eg for diagnostics) but you do not want error logging
+caused by deliberate failures to clog the build console.
+In my experience this is most often around integration testing.

 ```
 Settings cfg = new Settings().suppressPrinting(".*Pattern to suppress.*");